 Honeydew melon skin or Galia melon skin is softer to guinea pigs and is easier to clean.
 However, you need to be careful with cantaloupe melon skin.
 This skin is problematic as it can contain more bacteria and pesticides due to the imperfections on the skin (rougher in texture).

 Quick Facts on Melons

-- Melons were popular in Europe at first, and then they were brought in America by Spanish travelers in the 16th century
+- Melons were popular in Europe first, and then they were brought to America by Spanish travelers in the 16th century.

-- Most popular melon types are honeydew, Persian, cantaloupe, and casaba.
+- The most popular melon types are honeydew, Persian, cantaloupe, and casaba.

-- People in China consume the most melons out of all people worldwide
+- People in China consume the highest amount of melons out of all people in the world.

-- Roasted melon seeds are a traditional snack in India and Africa, but also worldwide
+- Roasted melon seeds are a traditional snack in India and Africa, but are also eaten worldwide.

-- Melons were even cultivated by the ancient Egyptians, back in 2000 BC
+- Melons were even cultivated by the ancient Egyptians (2000 BC).

 With food, you should be careful what to choose.
 If you are not sure what to feed them but believe your little piggies deserve some great treats, check our Helpful Guide to the Best Guinea Pig Treats to get some ideas.